bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 The TAMS content model provides a `collection` mechanism for grouping several mono-essence `Flow` entities together under a multi-essence `Flow ID`.
 Mono-essence `Flows` can be referenced by any number of multi-essence `Flow collections`.
+Counterpart `Source collections` also exist and are created by TAMS services automatically based on their Flow equivalents.

+It is considered best practice to deal with media as Sources wherever possible, particularly when presenting that media to human users.
+Systems are often better placed to decide which technical representation (i.e. Flow) is most appropriate for their use than other systems or human users.
+There will also typically be fewer Sources available than Flows, resulting in shorter listings in UIs etc.
+These listings may, in some use cases, be further filtered to just Multi-Sources which collect related media.
+It may, be appropriate to deal in Flows directly in cases where specific technical representations are important.
+For example, when passing Flows to a file-export service.

 Storing the media elements independently affords more flexibility in cases where media elements regularly need to be manipulated separately, as it avoids the overhead of repeated unpacking and repacking.
+For example, a transcription service would need access to audio, but not video.
+And generation of video proxies would not need access to audio.
+Additionally, it avoids the need to create separate multiplexed streams for all combinations of audio and video qualities.
+This saves on resources.

 As an alternative, multi-essence streams can be stored directly in muxed form if the flexibility of elemental media is not required.
+This may be of particular use where the original stream must be retained for compliance reasons.

 > [!NOTE]
 > TAMS use of `Sources` and `Flows` aligns with terminology used the Advanced Media Workflow Association's Networked Media Open Specifications.